tanmatt/QuoteOfTheDay/README.md

 - Mon Jul 15 07:00:12 2024 | It just seems awfully mean.
 But sometimes, the ends justify the mean. - Michael Scott
 - Tue Jul 16 07:00:07 2024 | Don't limit a child to your own learning, for he was born in another time. - Rabindranath Tagore
 - Wed Jul 17 07:00:07 2024 | The true art of memory is the art of attention. - Samuel Johnson
+- Thu Jul 18 07:00:05 2024 | Television it will keep your a-s wishin' forever. - Ice Cube